 Row 3 Column 1 | Row 3 Column 2 | Row 3 Column 3 |

-Tables will maintain their rows and columns even on small devices.
+Tables will maintain their rows and columns even on small devices, check it out.

 Columns can be very useful as a means of housing various blocks and providing the ability to drag and drop with a more creative result.
-Balancing content in columns can be a bit challenging.
-Note how the columns stack on narrow devices, so order the content by importance and flow.
-Perhaps a second column block will help with additional content flow.
+However, balancing content in columns for appealing display on all device sizes can be a bit challenging; for this reason I often “align” an image within text content rather than placing the two in columns.
+Note how the columns stack on small devices, so order the content by importance and flow.
+Perhaps a second column block will help with additional content flow (so that your columns flow left right left right rather than long left long right).
 Blocks can be specified as regular, wide, or full width in some themes.
+Take a look at how the columns flow on mobile vs. how the table cells above don’t flow.

 Following is a (regular) Column block, ironically the tool that allows specified percentage widths and a fixed margin between.